Neuroscience and Behavior (NSBH)

 Includes a diverse range of topics, from sensory processes and perceptual development to sensory deprivation and visual illusions.
 Emphasis is on auditory and visual perception.

-Enrollment is limited to students with a major in Neuroscience and Behavior.
+Enrollment is limited to students with a program in Neuroscience and Behavior.

 NSBH 30510 Behavioral Genetics (3 Credit Hours)